maraujo/hypyxic/README.md

-# hypyxic
+# The Hypyxic package

 Hypyxic is a python code to compute hypoxic burden from oxygen desaturation signal.

 ## About
-Matheus Araujo is the author of this package.
-It was based on Matlab implementation of Hypoxic Burden made by Philip de Chazal at https://github.com/pdechazal/Hypoxic-Burden.
+This package was based on Matlab implementation of Hypoxic Burden made by Philip de Chazal at https://github.com/pdechazal/Hypoxic-Burden.

 ## References